-(b) Physical Compatibility

-- (i) The meter must physically interface with the service end points of the utility's distribution system. - (ii) It will be the responsibility of the customer to undertake any costs related to ensuring physical compatibility of the desired meter with the host utility's system.
+- (b) Physical Compatibility - (i) The meter must physically interface with the service end points of the utility's distribution system.

-(c) Displays and Controls

-(i) All meters must have a visual read capability.

-(ii) Demand reset mechanisms in manually read meters must have key locks that are keyed in such a manner as to allow operation by the utility.
-Keying or sealing is allowed, as mutually agreed to between the utility and MSP.

-(d) Availability and Appropriateness of Parameters Needed for Billing
+- (ii) It will be the responsibility of the customer to undertake any costs related to ensuring physical compatibility of the desired meter with the host utility's system. - (c) Displays and Controls - (i) All meters must have a visual read capability. - (ii) Demand reset mechanisms in manually read meters must have key locks that are keyed in such a manner as to allow operation by the utility. - (d) Availability and Appropriateness of Parameters Needed for Billing